andybalham/blog-source-code/blog-posts/serverless-azure-05-blob-events.md

 Although Visual Studio pushed me down the `CloudEvent` route, I decided to revert to using `EventGridEvent`.
 This was because I would be working within the Azure ecosystem and the examples and documentation also favour the use of `EventGridEvent`.

-So, the function code became the following:
+So, the function code became the following, with an extra statement added to output the event as JSON.

 ```csharp
 [Function(nameof(DedupeAndForwardFunction))]